 Let’s take the case of a Sales Director at the monthly Decision Committee meeting.
-As every month, he presents the ranking of the top ten countries in terms of sales volume.
+Every month, he or she presents the ranking of the top ten countries in terms of sales volume.
 Our Sales Director is used to making this kind of presentation.
-The template is run on Powerpoint but with an Excel database of 5000 lines behind it.
+The template is run on PowerPoint with an Excel database of 5000 lines behind it.
 Sound like an incoming disaster?
 If you agree, you're on the right track.

 In our example, today's committee really wants a dive deep into the stats.
 A question is coming up.
 One of them would like to have more details on the top 3 sales, in volume AND value.

 Ouch, that wasn’t part of the plan.
-The dozens of Excels files exist, but the information is not directly available.
-Moreover, the frozen Powerpoint slides don’t really help our Sales Director…
+The dozens of Excel files with the relevant data exist, but the information isn't directly available.
+Moreover, the frozen PowerPoint slides embarrass our Sales Director…

-With a tool adapted to this type of context, we would not have left our Director alone.
+With a tool adapted to this type of context, our Sales Director's embarrassment turns into pride.

 However, the question was simple and very practical: to go from a Top 10 overview to a Top 3 with a little more detail.
-Data Storytelling, combined with a powerful tool, could have allowed him to easily navigate through the data and retrieve the information in a few seconds.
+Data Storytelling, combined with a powerful tool, could have allowed him to easily navigate through the data and retrieve the information within seconds.

-On the scale of a large group, such a project can take on the appearance of an endless labyrinth.
+On the scale of a large group, such a project resembles an endless labyrinth.
 We aren’t even talking about the case where the project has an international dimension, with dozens of countries and subsidiaries to be aligned on the same frame of reference.

 The challenge is to obtain a unified vision of the data, regardless of the geographical area or the tools deployed in each department.

-Today needs change.
-We must finally be able to use the data available in a smart way: it’s a gold mine of information to make better decisions every day!
+Change in this area is incoming.
+We must finally be able to use the data available in an efficient UX: it’s a gold mine of relevant information to make better decisions every day!